mountainkidai/rfSEClub/Programming/python/014_defining_functions.md

 # 014 Defining Functions

 Functions in Python are reusable blocks of code that perform specific tasks, promoting the DRY (Don't Repeat Yourself) principle.
-For young scientists in the rfSE Club, functions are essential for organizing scientific computations, such as calculating experiment results or automating repetitive tasks.
+For students in the rfSE Club, functions are essential for organizing scientific computations, such as calculating experiment results or automating repetitive tasks.

 ## Defining Functions